 While Houses of Healing was created for adult prisoners, numerous programs for at-risk youth used and embraced this resource.
 Many youth staff asked Lionheart to provide them with a version of Houses of Healing that would address the unique emotional, social and cognitive needs of the adolescents they served.
 In response to these requests, psychologist Bethany Casarjian, Ph.D., and Houses of Healing author, Robin Casarjian, M.A. developed the Power Source Program and wrote Power Source: Taking Charge of Your Life.

 In Spring 2003, Lionheart launched The National Emotional Literacy Project for Youth at-Risk.
 Multiple free copies of Power Source were distributed to programs for highly at-risk adolescents throughout the U.S., and like the Houses of Healing Program, it is supported by a facilitator’s manual and video series.
 In addition, The Power Source Professional Training on DVD was created to support professionals in the effective delivery of the program.
-Power Source is being utilized in more than 3,000 programs and schools.
+Power Source has been utilized in more than 3,000 programs and schools.

 Responding to the significant number of at-risk teens having children of their own, Lionheart developed a new program and published a book/curriculum that addresses critical issues associated with effective parenting for this population.
 This new component of the youth initiative, Power Source Parenting: Growing Up Strong and Raising Healthy Kids, has been distributed to thousands of programs and schools nationwide.
 In 2012, the Power Source Parenting Facilitator’s Manual was published offering a variety of therapeutic exercises and guidance to counselors in the field.